Tenom (federal constituency)

 Tenom is a federal constituency in Interior Division (Tenom District), Sabah, Malaysia, that has been represented in the Dewan Rakyat since 1995.
+It has been represented by Riduan Rubin of the Social Democratic Harmony Party (KDM) since 2022.

 The federal constituency was created in the 1994 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.